diffpy/diffpy.cmi/README.rst

 Use the `cmi` command-line interface to install and manage modular optional dependencies, known as `packs`, and to configure or execute user-defined workflows that combine multiple packs with optional post-installation steps, known as `profiles`.
-To use `cmi`, you can run the following example commands:
+You may consult our `online documentation <https://diffpy.github.io/diffpy.cmi>`_ for more information, tutorials, and API references.

 The ``-h`` flag is available for **all** cmi commands and subcommands.
 It's highly recommended to use it wherever necessary.